-However . . . ocassionally people do get struck by lightening, and win the lottery, and get bitten by snake.
+However . . . occasionally people do get struck by lightning, and win the lottery, and get bitten by snake.

 She assured me that she “had nothing against rain forests, and would probably take the same shore excursion again.”
 Hopefully, not on the same cruise line.